Originally published: December 18th, 2018

 Game on!
-Moon boots squeezed on (that’s what an amateur like myself calls proper mountain boots) and we slowly ascended up to Camp Canada.
+Moon boots squeezed on and we slowly ascended up to Camp Canada.

 Once we got going, the weather wasn’t so bad at all.
 I’m no expert, it was still bloody cold, windy and uncomfortable but not enough to make me worry that something was seriously up.

 After a one-hour rest, we returned back down to Plaza de Mulas, it took us about 8 hours in total and then we visited the on-site doctor for medical checks.

 Day 6: Rest Day Back at Plaza de Mulas

 This came at a perfect time as three of the seven of us had signs of altitude sickness, so under the doctor’s orders we had to rest.
 It also gave us an extra day to relax and put forward a potential plan of attack for summiting.